Followers

 The Continental Army encampments around West Point - 1782

-While he admitted to the problems facing the army and promised to do everything in his power “in a constitutional way” to solve them, Washington implored Nicola that if he had “any regard for your Country, concern for yourself or posterity—or respect for me, to banish these thoughts from your Mind & never communicate, as from yourself, or anyone else, a sentiment of the like nature.”
-Finally, as an obvious, but rarely used, safety precaution, Washington had two of his aides-decamp,
+While he admitted to the problems facing the army and promised to do everything in his power “in a constitutional way” to address them, Washington urged Nicola that if he had “any regard for your Country, concern for yourself or posterity—or respect for me, to banish these thoughts from your Mind & never communicate, as from yourself, or anyone else, a sentiment of the like nature.”

-Several letters followed as Nicola attempted to justify his actions.
-No written response from Washington ever came, or if it did, no record exists.
+Several letters followed as Nicola tried to justify his actions.
+No written response from Washington ever arrived, or if it did, no record exists.

 Apres l' Affaire